-Dharwad building collapse: 1 dead, 22 injured; BSF joins rescue ops
+Karnataka: 2 dead, 22 injured as under-construction building collapses in Dharwad

-Bengaluru, Mar 19: One person was killed and 22 others injured after an under-construction building collapsed in Dharwad, Karnataka, on Tuesday.
+Bengaluru, Mar 19: Two persons killed and 22 others injured after an under-construction building collapsed in Dharwad, Karnataka, on Tuesday.
 Around 40 people are feared-trapped under the debris.

 Section 144 has been imposed to control the crowd gathering at the spot where the building is collapsed.